 Fifteen months ago, she reappeared on the streets of San Francisco.
 She fits in there, wandering manically and speaking only in her deranged mutterings.
 Now, I can't even understand her.
 I wish I could find a way to communicate with her.
 I have the means to take care of her, but she can't even hear me.
+I'll do it it was to use her as a test.
 Hopefully someone reading this will find her and maybe get through.

 "Can you hold a sample from the specimen dive for me?"
 Ezzy wrote to the dive manager.
 She'd have had David go fetch it if he was still alive.

 He'd killed himself two weeks ago.
+He'd been in the pool, and in the tub, and he'd gone down one side and into the other.
+She thought, and felt a twinge of guilt.
 No time to think about him now.
 Just get the data pulled up, pop two pills, refresh the intravenous into the octopus arms.

 "So what have you determined?"
 Yagasawaki asked immediately when his face appeared on the screen.
 He was perturbed at her requiring him to communicate over video-conference.
+"The people of my world are extremely intelligent, but they are also very simple."
 He preferred the reports to come to him anonymously.
 He hated to let anything about himself be projected out into the web for someone like me to scoop up.

 "Does the data not speaks for itself?" she asked.

 "Please interpret.
 I'm not a scientist after all."